fuzboxz/sec-context/README.md

 - Returns specific vulnerabilities found with remediation steps
 - Works as a guardrail between AI code generation and production

+### Option 4: Standalone Security Review Skill - Claude Code (Recommended)
+Another ideal use case: deploy a dedicated skill in claude code that reviews AI-generated code against these patterns.
+This agent:
+- Takes code as input
+- Checks against all 25+ anti-patterns
+- Returns specific vulnerabilities found with remediation steps
+- Works as a guardrail between AI code generation and production

 ```
 ┌─────────────────┐     ┌──────────────────────┐     ┌─────────────┐
 │ AI Code Gen     │────>│ Security Review Agent │────>│ Reviewed    │